Xingyu96/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+  - We could make the responses that the text to speech simpler and use shorter words, such as "here is your list" instead of "I have gathered a list of your items"
+  -
-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
-3. Make a new storyboard, diagram and/or script based on these reflections.
+4. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system